ChanakyaSrinivas/mobileapp/README.md

-# portlets
+# portlets and app
-This repositiory contains mobileapp
+This repositiory contains mobileapp-portlet and vidyayugapp